Laboratory Tests for Blood Disorders

 Complete Blood Count (CBC)*

 The reticulocyte count measures the number of newly formed (young) red blood cells (reticulocytes) in a specified volume of blood.
 Reticulocytes normally make up about 0.5 to 2.5% of the total number of red blood cells.
-When the body needs more red blood cells, as in anemia, the bone marrow normally responds by producing more reticulocytes.
+When the body needs more red blood cells, as after blood loss, the bone marrow normally responds by producing more reticulocytes.
 Thus, the reticulocyte count is a measure of the capacity of the bone marrow to make new red blood cells.

 Once a doctor determines that something is wrong with one or more of the cell types in the blood, many additional tests are available to shed more light on the problem.
 Doctors can measure the proportion of the different types of white blood cells and can determine subtypes of these cells by assessing certain markers on the surface of the cells.
 Tests are available to measure the ability of white blood cells to fight infection, to assess the functioning of platelets and their ability to clot, and to measure the contents of red blood cells to help determine the cause of anemia or why the cells are not functioning properly.
 Most of these tests are done on samples of blood, but some require a sample from the bone marrow.